timmcca-be/slang-shaders/bezel/koko-aio/docs.md

         and avoid graphical glitches.
         If you enable this feature, it is highly recommended to disable darklines.
         Darklines will still used when dealing with interlaced or flickering screens.
-        Type 0 allows you to configure strength and stagger.
+        Type 1 allows you to configure strength and stagger.
                The stagger height will be modulated by the scanline height.
-        Type 1 produces tinner slotmasks, but with fixed stagger.
+        Type 2 produces thinner slotmasks, (dark gaps more pronunced), but with fixed offset.
-               The stagger height will be modulated by the scanline height.
+               The stagger height will still be modulated by the scanline height.
+               This is intended to give pixels a sparkling point.
-        Type 3 is fixed and produces heavier and thinner slotmasks without visible scanlines.
+               Works best with scanline heights in range [0.5..0.7] Type 3 is fixed and produces heavier and thinner slotmasks without visible scanlines.
     Slotmask strength
-        The strenght of the slotmask (available on type 1 and 2 only) .
+        The strength of the slotmask
+    .
 Offset
         This is the slotmask offset/stagger, (available on type 1 only) Keep it around 79 or all the way to max